JuniorReisx/Hospital-System/README.md

 # Hospital System

 This project is a hospital system developed with a fullstack architecture.
 It allows listing and managing information about patients and doctors.
+## Aviso
+If you write anything on it it will be saved for other users to see, but when you press the delete button it will be deleted for all users

 ### Hosted